pavelstephan/pavelstephan-tcd1304_blackpill_firmware/README.md

     """Invert CCD signal so light = high values, dark = low values""" return ADC_MAX_VALUE - pixels

-Applied globally to all pixel data (or you will have bespoke code and a lot of headached as soon as it's parsed, so all downstream code treats light=high
+... and applied globally to all pixel data (or you will have bespoke code and a lot of headached as soon as it's parsed, so all downstream code treats light=high

 Note the code was written using the STM Cube IDE and HAL libraries/functions (no RTOS),